 Step 2 – Copy

-dir c: s - h *. * /s /d paste into command prompt and hit on Enter.
-We speculate here that Windows is installed in the C drive of your system, if in another one Replace with c.
+dir c: s - h *. * /s /d paste into the command prompt and hit on Enter.
+We speculate here that Windows is installed in the C drive of your system if in another one Replace with c.

 Step 3 – This will present a gigantic list of all the system files in C directory.
 Trace out the setup or file comprising unusual names.